ieeevardhaman/icmlsc-website/pages/submission.md

 - The manuscripts for initial submission should be submitted in a single.
 Doc or .PDF format file.

-- Authors are instructed not to include name and affiliation details in the paper as conference follows double blind review process.
+- Authors are instructed not to include name and affiliation details in the paper as conference follows single blind review process.

 - All papers will be assigned a paper ID.
 You will receive this ID after you have completed the paper submission process.
 Authors are then required to use the paper ID assigned to them for all future correspondence regarding this paper.